 1. Threats: This is where we visit the land of "what if's" (don't set up camp there!).
 The question you need to ask is: "What potential threats do I and my family face?
-What if this happens?"
+What if this happens?
+What if that happens?"
 Gather data to assess what threats you could be facing.
 Assign each one a number value according to their probability of occurring.